sawenzel/VecGeom/VecGeom/surfaces/conv/README.md

 - *alpha2* - angle between the segment connecting the centers of the top trapeze parallel x edges with the y axis

 ### Important note
 The condition of validity for the trapezoids is that the bottom and top trapezes are similar (scaled).
-So not all combinations of paramemters are valid, the following identities must hold:
+So not all combinations of parameters are valid, the following identities must hold:
 - dy1/dy2 = dx1/dx3 = dx2/dx4
 - alpha1 = alpha2
 The degenerated cases where one of these lengths is zero makes exception to the rule above.